cfultz/MagicCLITools/README.md

 How the CLI is laid out: `Card_Name Set_Code Collector_Number Quantity Foil`

-CLI Example: `Evercoat Ursine blc 64 1 False`
+CLI Example: `"Evercoat Ursine" blc 64 1 False`

 [interactive_cards.py](Inventory/interactive_cards.py) does similar, but walks through each section interactively.
 A full example is found in the [Inventory](Inventory/README.md) section.